AUA Made for Medicine Tour in India with Sir Vivian Richards

 Stopping in four cities – Chennai, Kolkata, Guwahati, and Hyderabad – the Made for Medicine Tour was open to the public, aiming to connect aspiring medical students with a medical school that produces well-rounded physicians who can practice anywhere in the world.
 Richards met with prospective students to sing the praises of his native island (including 365 beaches, “one beach for every day of the year”), as well as AUA’s excellent academic reputation.

 AUA is part of Manipal Education and Medical Group (MEMG), India’s largest higher education and healthcare service provider.
 High School graduates from India can begin a two-year Premedical program at AICASA, Antigua or at Manipal University, India.
-After successful completion of Premedical program, student will then transfer to AUA’s campus in Antigua to complete their Basic Sciences in two years.
+After successful completion of Premedical program, student will then transfer to AUA’s campus in Antigua to complete their Preclinical Sciences in two years.
 Students then finish their medical degree with an intensive two-year Clinical Sciences program at teaching hospitals in the U.S., Canada, UK, or India and by successfully completing licensing examinations (USMLE).

 “I feel extremely privileged to be affiliated with AUA and Manipal,” said Richards.
 “AUA students come from all over the world, and they bring such a positive energy to the island.
 You can tell they really love being here, and we love having them.
 More importantly is the caliber of doctors AUA produces.
 Many are placed in the world’s most prestigious hospitals and credit goes to the school’s hands-on training and supportive community for their success.”